caicloud/cyclone/docs/quick-start.md

  ## Create a pipeline

  Pipeline is a workflow that consists of a series of CI/CD stages.
-Cyclone supports `5` stages, among which one of them are mandatory:
+Cyclone supports `5` stages, among which one of them is mandatory:
  - codeCheckout

 others are optional: